-AO Smith Vertex GDHE-50 -
+AO Smith Vertex GDHE-50 – Ignition Problems and Troubleshooting

 Ignition problems on AO Smith Vertex GDHE-50 water heaters and how to troubleshoot?
-This troubleshooting guide will provide helpful repair tips, info on checking the proper operation, testing, diagnosing and fixing a water heater if there is no hot water due to ignition failure and no flame at the burner.
+This troubleshooting guide will provide helpful repair tips, info on checking the proper operation, testing, diagnosing and fixing a water heater if there is no hot water due to ignition failu re and no flame at the burner.

 To locate and identify the cause of the ignition failure problem, let’s first check out some of the main parts.